MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-accounting-billable-projects.md

         - **Balance**: When posting the Project invoice proposal, an on-account transaction (billing milestone) will be credited to the Ledger account type *WIP Invoiced - on account* as defined on the **Revenue** tab on the **Ledger posting setup** page, and debited to the Customer balance account.
          - **Profit and loss**: When posting the Project invoice proposal, an on-account transaction (billing milestone) will be credited to the Ledger account type *Invoiced revenue- on account* as defined on the **Revenue** tab on the **Ledger posting setup** page, and debited to the Customer balance account.
 Customer balance accounts are defined in **Accounts receivable** \> **Setup** \> **Customer posting profiles**.

-   When you define the posting profiles for Time and material billing methods, you have the option to accrue revenue per transaction type (hour, expense, item and fee).
+   When you define the posting profiles for Time and material billing methods, you have the option to accrue revenue per transaction type (hour, expense, item, and fee).
 If the **Accrue revenue** option is set to **Yes**, unbilled sales transactions in the Project Operations Integration journal will be recorded to the general ledger.
-The sales value is debited to the **WIP - sales value account** and credited to the **Accrued revenue - sales value** account that was set up on the **Ledger posting setup** page, on the **Revenue** tab.
+The sales value is debited to the **WIP - sales value account** and credited to the **Accrued revenue - sales value** account that was set up on the **Ledger posting setup** page on the **Revenue** tab.

   > [!NOTE]
   > The option, **Accrue revenue** is available only when the respective transaction type **Cost** is posted to the profit and loss account.